China–North Korea relations: Border

 China and North Korea share a 1,416 km long land border that corresponds almost entirely to the course of the Yalu and Tumen rivers.
 The two countries signed a border treaty in 1962 to resolve their un-demarcated land border.
-China received 40% of the disputed crater lake on Paektu Mountain (known as Changbai Mountain in China), while North Korea held the remaining land.
+China received 40% of the disputed crater lake on Mount Paektu (known as Changbai Mountain in China), while North Korea held the remaining land.

 In the 1950s and 1960s, many ethnic Koreans in Northeast China crossed the border into North Korea to escape economic hardship and famine in China.
 In recent years, the flow of refugees has reversed, with a considerable number of North Koreans fleeing to China.
 Much of China's trade with North Korea goes through the port of Dandong on the Yalu River.
 Between March 1968 and March 1969, military skirmishes took place between the North Korean and Chinese forces.
 In February 1997, tourist access to the bridge over the Tumen at Wonjong-Quanhe was allowed.

 In May 2012, China and North Korea signed an agreement on the construction and management of the cross-border bridge between Manpo in the Jagang Province of North Korea and Jian in China.
+In 2014, seven people were killed by North Korean border guards who had crossed the border in search of money, with locals reporting of North Korean soldiers of crossing the border to commit thefts and murders, especially during winter months when the Tumen River freezes over, allowing for easier access on foot.
 In 2015, a single rogue North Korean soldier killed four ethnic Korean citizens of China who lived along the border of China with North Korea.
 In April 2019, both countries opened the bridge connecting the cities of Ji'an, Jilin and Manpo after three years of construction.